10 Tips for How to Improve Heating Efficiency of Your Home

 With cold weather just around the corner, it’s time to start thinking about whether your heating system is ready.
 Not only will a ship-shape heating system increase your heating efficiency, it will also help you stay cozy all winter long.

-Here are 9 things you can do to give your heating efficiency a boost before jack frost starts nipping at your nose.
+Here are 10 things you can do to improve home heating efficiency before jack frost starts nipping at your nose.

 If you’re not properly insulated, you lose heat.
 You can lose heat through the walls, roof, windows, and floor.
 But the good news is that you can do something about increasing insulation in all those places.